rangertaha/messaging-patterns/pubsub/README.rst

-.. note:: This is a note
+.. note:: This is a Note

+.. todo:: This is a TODO

+.. seealso:: This is a Also